 However, we cannot predict how much this efficacy will vary from person to person as this may depend on the liver condition of the individual.
 It’s also difficult to judge customer satisfaction so far due to a lack of sufficient reviews for this product.

-OUR ADVICE: The 90-day money back guarantee, lack of fillers and mid-range price in the market make this an attractive option when trying out new liver health supplements.
+IN SUMMARY: The 90-day money back guarantee, lack of fillers and mid-range price in the market make this an attractive option when trying out new liver health supplements.
+This supplement may not work for all people.
 As with all new supplements, we could recommend consulting your general practitioner before you begin use.

 Writer, Product Tester.